cran-task-views/CompositionalData/CompositionalData.md

 <!--
 -   `r pkg("Compositional")`: regression, classification, contour plots, hypothesis testing and fitting of distributions for compositional data are some of the functions included in this package.
-Further some functions for percentages (or proportions) are included.
+Further, some functions for percentages (or proportions) are included.
 The package deals, however, with compositional data mostly as with constrained data, thus avoiding the scale invariance property and, more generally, the principles of compositional data analysis